Phone: (504) 247-1543

 I am an assistant professor of computer science at Tulane University

 and hold a joint appointment as a research scientist at IHMC from July 2016.
+I am a free research collaborator (adjunct) in LIIR research group at CS at KULeuven.
 My main

 research interests are artificial intelligence, machine learning,